-- (1) Any member may only raise a point of order if - (a) there is an alleged breach of Standing Orders or practices of Parliament; - (b) the member specifies the relevant Standing Order or practice that is alleged to have been breached; and (a)(c) the point of order has not been previously raised and decided upon in relation to the same alleged breach. - (2) A point of order takes precedence over all other business. - (3) When a point of order has been stated, the member who raised it resumes his or her seat and no member, except with the Speaker's permission, may rise until the Speaker has decided the matter.
-The member who was addressing Parliament at the time the point of order was raised is entitled to continue with his or her speech with no loss of allocated time, subject to any ruling made by the Speaker on the matter. - (4) The Speaker may rule on a point of order when it is raised without allowing any discussion except from a member permitted by the Speaker. - (54) The Speaker's decision on a point of order is not open to appeal and may not be considered by Parliament, except on a substantive motion made with notice.
+- (1) Any member may raise a point of order. - (2) A point of order takes precedence over all other business. - (3) When a point of order has been stated, the member who raised it resumes his or her seat and no member, except with the Speaker's permission, may rise until the Speaker has decided the matter.
+The member who was addressing Parliament at the time the point of order was raised is entitled to continue with his or her speech with no loss of allocated time, subject to any ruling made by the Speaker on the matter. - (4) The Speaker's decision on a point of order is not open to appeal and may not be considered by Parliament, except on a substantive motion made with notice.